mousepawmedia/devdocs/network/source/network/phabricator.rst

 * **Access** designates a special permission group.

 * A **Subproject** belongs to a Project for further organizing objects.
-For example, PawLIB has subprojects for OneString, Tripline, and Goldilocks, to name a few.
+For example, PawLIB has subprojects for OneString and Goldilocks, to name a couple.
 A subproject should define a large, distinct collection of features with a unique name.
 These aren't arbitrary divisions.
 Use with caution!